 Biol 221, RADT A100 &

 The mission of the Radiologic Technology program is to prepare qualified medical imaging practitioners, who will support the highest level of ethical care, while employing competent technical practices.
 A commitment to professional growth and life-long learning will be developed.

 Program Outcomes and Student Learning Outcomes (SLOs)

-Enhance communication and develop independent critical thinking skills, in order to effectively participate in the health care environment.
+- Provide ethical patient care, comfort, and safety while demonstrating the communication and independent critical thinking skills necessary to effectively participate in the health care environment.